abhisekupadhyaya/HPML-Project/README.md

    - Select a specific model architecture, network topology, and hardware configuration as a starting point
    - Create detailed specifications for each component (e.g., model partitioner, memory manager)

-3. Implement core functionality:
+3. Implement core functionality

-4. Expand hardware and model support:
+4. Expand hardware and model support

 Citations:\